-Two rail workers, who were struck and killed by a train at Margam, in Neath Port Talbot, died party because of Network Rail’s “long-term failure to improve the safety of people working on the railway”.
+Two rail workers, who were struck and killed by a train at Margam, in Neath Port Talbot, died partly because of Network Rail’s “long-term failure to improve the safety of people working on the railway”.

 A report, published today, by the Rail Accident Investigation Branch, has concluded that Gareth Delbridge and Michael Lewis were hit by a Swansea to Paddington train in July 2019 partly because of a long-term failure by the rail company to improve track safety.